gohugoio/hugo/content/en/getting-started/installing.md

 Hugo Static Site Generator v0.13 BuildDate: 2015-02-22T04:02:30-06:00
 ```

-You may need to add your bin directory to your `PATH` variable.
+You may need to add your bin directory to your `PATH` environment variable.
 The `which` command will check for us.
 If it can find `hugo`, it will print the full path to it.
 Otherwise, it will not print anything.

 ```
 # check if hugo is in the path